openrisc/tutorials/platform/qemu.md

 ```
 The expected result of the run should be `Hello World!` being printed out and then hanging.

 > If you compiled the program without passing `-mboard=` flag or with something other than 2 boards mentioned above, you may not see any output.
 [QEMU by default uses or1ksim board](https://www.qemu.org/docs/master/system/target-openrisc.html#choosing-a-board-model) when the board is not specified using `-M` flag like we did above.
 And it uses specific memory layout and configuration that can be found [here](https://github.com/qemu/qemu/blob/master/hw/openrisc/openrisc_sim.c).
-In order for serial output to be captured and displayed properly by the QEMU or1ksim, its UART configuration (correctly memory mapped, baud rate and IRQ) should match that that of the binary. [`or1ksim-uart`](https://github.com/openrisc/newlib/blob/or1k/libgloss/or1k/boards/or1ksim-uart.S) and [`ordb1a3pe1500`](https://github.com/openrisc/newlib/blob/or1k/libgloss/or1k/boards/ordb1a3pe1500.S) happen to have the matching configuration and allow the compiler to generate binaries that can work well with QEMU (if I have to _just_ one, I would pick `ordb1a3pe1500`, because it has 20MHz clock frequency just like QEMU or1ksim as opposed to 100MHz).
+In order for serial output to be captured and displayed properly by the QEMU or1ksim, its UART configuration (memory-mapped address, baud rate and IRQ) should match that of the binary. [`or1ksim-uart`](https://github.com/openrisc/newlib/blob/or1k/libgloss/or1k/boards/or1ksim-uart.S) and [`ordb1a3pe1500`](https://github.com/openrisc/newlib/blob/or1k/libgloss/or1k/boards/ordb1a3pe1500.S) happen to have the matching configuration and allow the compiler to generate binaries that can work well with QEMU (if I have to pick the _best_ one for this, I would pick `ordb1a3pe1500`, because it has 20MHz clock frequency just like QEMU or1ksim as opposed to 100MHz).